Would you like to see what we have written on a subject? Use the search below.

 Deception

-Jael; however, was not in this situation.
-She was in a war zone and the enemy general came to her for help.
+Jael, however, was not in this situation.
+She was in a war zone, and the enemy general came to her for help.
 It would appear from our historical Bible story that Jael offered her help.
-He ran to her tent because he had an alliance with her husband and she appeared to welcome the opportunity of assisting him.
-In fact, she was welcoming the opportunity of standing with the people of God and destroying their enemy.
+He ran to her tent because he had an alliance with her husband, and she appeared to welcome the opportunity of assisting him.
+In fact, she was welcoming the opportunity to stand with the people of God and destroy their enemy.

-When we examine Bible stories of women in the Bible like Rahab, Jael, the Egyptian midwives [Ex.
-1:15-21] and even the actions of God Himself [1 Kings 22:22-23, 2 These.
+When we examine the stories of women in the Bible like Rahab, Jael, the Egyptian midwives [Ex.
+1:15-21] and even the actions of God Himself [1 Kings 22:22-23, 2 Thess.
 2:11-12], there appears to emerge an interesting principle.
 Before looking at the principle, we must make it very clear that the Bible requires honest communication in all forms in normal situations.
-Lying or deceptions are harshly condemned as things God hates [Pr.
-6:16-17] when they are practiced against innocent people, for personal advantage or to hide our or others sins.
-It is not a tool to get out of trouble - deserved or not.
+Lying or deceptions are harshly condemned as something God hates [Pr.
+6:16-17] when they are practiced against innocent people, for personal advantage or to hide our own or others' sins.
+It is not a tool to get out of trouble, deserved or not.

 What Jael was dealing with was not a normal situation.
-The principle that we see coming out in these type of extreme circumstances is that: Evil people who would use the truth for evil have forfeited their right to the truth.
-The truth about deceptions is that they are a legitimate weapon and defence in this narrow area.
+The principle that we see coming out in these types of extreme circumstances is that: Evil people who would use the truth for evil have forfeited their right to the truth.
+The truth about deception is that it is a legitimate weapon and defence in this narrow area.

-“For many of them, such deception as Bonhoeffer would soon be involved it was no different from lying.
-Bonhoeffer’s willingness to engage in deception stemmed not from a cavalier attitude toward the truth, but from a respect for the truth that was so deep, it forced him beyond the easy legalism of truth telling.”
+“For many of them, such deception as Bonhoeffer would soon be involved in was no different from lying.
+Bonhoeffer’s willingness to engage in deception stemmed not from a cavalier attitude toward the truth, but from a respect for the truth that was so deep, it forced him beyond the easy legalism of truth-telling.”
 Bonhoeffer, 365 [Bonhoeffer was a Christian, German pastor who worked undercover to oppose the Nazis and eventually became involved in a plot to kill Hitler.
-The plot failed and he was arrested and executed.]
+The plot failed, and he was arrested and executed.]

 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness.
 2 Thess.
 2:11-12, NIV

-Jael shows us that in these special cases deceptions do not have to be defensive only like Rahab’s was.
+The deceptions of Jael show us that in these exceptional cases, deceptions do not have to be defensive only, like Rahab’s was.
 Rahab lied when confronted to protect those under her care.
 Jael actively went about deceiving Sisera.
 So both defensive and offensive acts are permissible in these limited circumstances.

 What Does Deception Mean?